What is cranial osteopathy?

 Long answer: Nothing.
 At all.
 Ever.
 As it’s based on theories that are unfounded it’s unreasonable to expect it to provide any benefit to any health condition.
 There is also no scientific evidence to show that it works for any condition.

 It’s quite surprising that more osteopaths don’t speak out against the use of cranial osteopathy.
-Osteopaths like to promote themselves as “healthcare professionals” but it’s going to be very hard for them to be accepted as such when they continue to allow quackery like cranial osteopathy.
+Osteopaths like to promote themselves as “healthcare professionals” but it’s going to be very hard for them to be accepted as such when they continue to allow complete nonsense like cranial osteopathy within their profession.
 Cranial osteopathy is based on something that doesn’t exist, has never been shown to be effective for any condition and it’s high time it ceased to be offered as a “treatment” option.